codingnninja/DevRel-How-to-sell-to-developers/README.md

 As the human brain tends to match things with what is stored and fills in the gap, names like this bring back the memory of an associated memory.
 Whenever you use this naming approach, make sure you don’t violate any copyright.

-***Intent revealing name:*** If a lot of people want a thing or services, you name your products or services with intent revealing names such as React, freeCodeCamp, YouTooCanCode and Freelancer.
+***Intent revealing name:*** If a lot of people want a thing or service, you name your products or services with intent revealing names such as React, freeCodeCamp, YouTooCanCode and Freelancer.

 ***Metaphoric name:*** Name your products, services or operations names that compare them with things, services or products that are expected to be superior to them such as Artificial Intelligence (AI) – compares machine intelligence to human intelligence, Machine Learning (ML), Virtual Reality (VR),  ReactQuery.